-Survey respondents in 2018 who supported holding cetaceans in captivity were significantly more likely to believe cetacean conservation was not important, which is not consistent with the public display industry's argument that their facilities promote public concern for conservation.
+Survey respondents who supported holding cetaceans in captivity were significantly more likely to believe cetacean conservation was not important, which is not consistent with the public display industry's argument that their facilities promote public concern for conservation.

-An international survey published in 2018 echoed these results, with respondents being significantly more likely to oppose, rather than support, displaying cetaceans in marine theme parks and dolphinaria.25 Only 5 percent of US respondents strongly supported holding cetaceans in marine theme parks and dolphinaria.
+An international survey published in 2019 echoed these results, with respondents being significantly more likely to oppose, rather than support, displaying cetaceans in marine theme parks and dolphinaria.26 Only 5 percent of US respondents strongly supported holding cetaceans in marine theme parks and dolphinaria.
 Moreover, less than a fifth of respondents indicated approval for dolphins performing "tricks" for entertainment.
 Interestingly, respondents who supported holding cetaceans in captivity were significantly more likely to believe cetacean conservation was not important, which is not consistent with the public display industry's argument that their facilities promote public concern for conservation.
-The study also found that, generally, the public would prefer to watch free-ranging cetaceans on commercial whale watching trips, for example, rather than in captive facilities, a preference exhibited by respondents from several countries.26 behaviors, ecology, demographics, or population distribution.27 Indeed, shows have tended to emphasize unnatural behaviors, such as dolphins "tail-walking" or sea lions doing handstands.
+The study also found that, generally, the public would prefer to watch cetaceans on whale watching trips, for example, rather than in captive facilities, a preference exhibited by respondents from several countries.27

+Over the years, dolphinaria have shared little information during marine mammal shows about natural behaviors, ecology, demographics, or population distribution.28 Indeed, shows have tended to emphasize unnatural behaviors, such as dolphins "tail-walking" or sea lions doing handstands.
 Any natural behaviors, such as "porpoising" (leaping out of the water and reentering it headfirst), are typically greatly exaggerated.
-SeaWorld, a marine theme park company in the United States with three locations (San Diego, California; San Antonio, Texas; Orlando, Florida) held 20 orcas as of the end of January 2019.
-Its orca show "Believe," which ran from 2006 to 2011, focused more on emotional showmanship and the bond between the animal and her trainer than the biology of orcas.

-Over the years, dolphinaria have shared very little during marine mammal shows about natural portray a facility in a better light.29 Examples of the deliberate distortion-or ignoring-of current scientific knowledge include SeaWorld's directive to staff in the 1990s not to use the word "evolve," as many visitors consider the theory of evolution to be controversial;30 its historical explanation of the "drooping fin" syndrome, which the company claimed was "normal";31 and its current description of the life spans of captive orcas, which it claims match those in the wild.32
+SeaWorld, a marine theme park company in the United States with three locations (San Diego, California; San Antonio, Texas; Orlando, Florida) held 18 orcas as of June 2023.
+Its orca show "Believe." which ran from 2006 to 2011, focused more on emotional showmanship and the bond between the animal and her trainer than the biology of orcas.
+Its "One Ocean" show was slightly more informative regarding orca biology and ran until 2019, although it still featured exaggerated, acrobatic behaviors; its current show is called "Orca Encounter."
+29 in-depth information concerning marine mammal natural history or how the animals live and behave in their natural habitats.
+Turthermore, some of the information dolphinaria present is simply scientifically incorrect or distorted to portray a facility in a better light.
+Examples of the deliberate distortion-or ignoring-of current scientific knowledge include SeaWorld's directive to staff in the 1990s not to use the word "evolve," as many visitors consider the theory of evolution to be controversial; the historical explanation of the "drooping fin" syndrome, which the company claimed was "normal"; and its current description of the life spans of captive orcas, which it misleadingly claims match those in the wild.